Therapy for Anxiety Disorders

-- Relaxation techniques – When practiced regularly, relaxation techniques such as mindfulness meditation, progressive muscle relaxation, controlled breathing, and visualization can reduce anxiety and increase feelings of relaxation and emotional well-being.
+Relaxation techniques such as mindfulness meditation and progressive muscle relaxation, when practiced regularly, can reduce anxiety and increase feelings of emotional well-being.

-- Biofeedback – Using sensors that measure specific physiological functions—such as heart rate, breathing, and muscle tension—biofeedback teaches you to recognize the body's anxiety response and learn how to control them using relaxation techniques.
+Biofeedback uses sensors that measure specific physiological functions—such as heart rate, breathing, and muscle tension—to teach you to recognize your body's anxiety response and learn how to control it using relaxation techniques.

-- Hypnosis – Hypnosis is sometimes used in combination with cognitive-behavioral therapy for anxiety.
+Hypnosis is sometimes used in combination with CBT for anxiety.
 While you're in a state of deep relaxation, the hypnotherapist uses different therapeutic techniques to help you face your fears and look at them in new ways.

 There is no quick fix for anxiety.
 Overcoming an anxiety disorder takes time and commitment.
 Therapy involves facing your fears rather than avoiding them, so sometimes you'll feel worse before you get better.
 The important thing is to stick with treatment and follow your therapist's advice.
 If you're feeling discouraged with the pace of recovery, remember that therapy for anxiety is very effective in the long run.
 You'll reap the benefits if you see it through.